xriss/premake-4.x/README.md

 intent is to keep it compatible with premake4 but wrap it up into more of a lua module or rock for easy install.

-The only binary dependency is a version of lua (5.1 or above and with LuaJIT recommended) and the lua-filesystem (lfs) library.
+The only binary dependency is a version of lua (5.1 or above, LuaJIT is recommended) and the lua-filesystem (lfs) library.

 Prebuilt lua(jit) and lfs binaries for various OS exist and are easily available as they have been stable for years.

+For example

+	./apt-get-install.sh

+will install lua+lfs using apt-get

 I'm happy with including a snapshot of premake lua in my larger projects, but I'm less happy with the extra dependency of requiring a